bchavez/RethinkDb.Driver/.github/ISSUE_TEMPLATE/03_bug_report.md

 ### What is the actual behavior?

+### Please provide a unit test that demonstrates the bug.

+### Other notes on how to reproduce the issue?

-### What do the JSON protocol traces and log files look like?
+### Please provide JSON protocol traces and log files.

 Enable driver logging and JSON protocol traces here:
 * https://github.com/bchavez/RethinkDb.Driver/wiki/Protocol-Debugging

 ### Any possible solutions?

-### How do you reproduce the issue?

-### Do you have a unit test that can demonstrate the bug?

 ### Can you identify the location in the driver source code where the problem exists?